 It is also now common that smartwatches and fitness trackers have optical heart rate sensors.
 They are mainly wrist-based so some readings may be inaccurate especially if the watch is not worn tightly or when you’re riding over rough terrain.

 With all of the high-end features, these watches offer and using GPS while you ride, one of the most important factors that a rider must consider is the battery life.
 Will your watch be able to match your non-stop lifestyle or will it suddenly turn off in the middle of your ride?

 Most bands of smartwatches are made of silicone or rubber for better comfort.
 However, for sleeker and classier designs, some would still come with leather and even fabric bands.

 Whichever, you may want to make sure that the band fits you well and is breathable even during cycling.

 Other Smartwatch features (access to apps)

-Most smartwatches boast on its access to a full range of apps; while others are proud to be ‘fitness-focused’ therefore limiting its access to most apps.
+Most smartwatches boast on its access to a full range of apps; while others are proud to be ‘fitness-focused, therefore, limiting their access to most apps.
 Whether you want more or fewer notifications to reach your watch, that certainly depends on your lifestyle.